 F &B industry in Korea never fails to surprise me.
-One recent outing to Garosu-gil in Seoul with YJ that left me such impression was this cool Tteokbokki (Korean rice cake 떡볶이) restaurant that merges fashion & food.
+One recent outing to Garosu-gil in Seoul with YJ that left me such an impression was this cool Tteokbokki (Korean rice cake 떡볶이) restaurant that merges fashion & food.
 To be precise, this place brings the Korean rice cake together with fashion, meaning you can enjoy your fashionable Tteokbooki in a yummy environment.
 (Yeah!
 Please imagine yourself having the legendary Korean street food — a premium one, right at a runway fashion show).

 This restaurant, Villa de spicy that YJ brought me to offers a variety of fusion style Tteokbokki.
-These premium Tteokbokki are different from what you can get at the snack bar (bunsik jib).
-Stepping into the restaurant with the modern + minimalist interior leave you wondering if you are actually inside a Tteokbokki house, a cafe or a fashion runway.
+This premium Tteokbokki are different from what you can get at the snack bar (bunsik jib).
+Stepping into the restaurant with the modern + minimalist interior leaves you wondering if you are actually inside a Tteokbokki house, a cafe or a fashion runway.
 It is a dining space in the most fashionable area of Korea (The Garosu-Gil) where these pop-ups function as a gallery to showcase the latest fashion collection.

 The interior of the restaurant.
 The clothes on the racks are for sale.
 By the way, their menu here changes according to the seasonal changes in the fashion industry, the S/S or F/W, two times each year.
 Tteokbokki the fashionable way.
 Gorgeously yummy~

-The huge projector in the middle of the restaurant were showing some fashion show footage on the day when we visited the place.
-Certainly an interesting place fellow fashionista should check out ^^
+The huge projector in the middle of the restaurant was showing some fashion show footage on the day when we visited the place.
+Certainly, an interesting place fellow fashionistas should check out ^^

 It was about 2 pm, the post-lunch hour when we arrived.
 We were seated at this cosy table right beside the road.
 I like the interesting structure of the restaurant as it is located somewhere between the basement and first level.
 Not a common scene at home.

 Although they have several seasonal Tteokbokki menus here, the majority of the people who visited this place recommended their “Improvised Tteokbokki” 즉석 떡볶이 [Read: Jeuk-seok Tteokbokki].
 It is the kind of Tteokbokki you can customize the ingredients you wanted.